wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-network-design.md

 	![Azure networks](./media/site-recovery-network-design/ASR_NetworkDesign11.png)

-- After failover the replica virtual machine might have an IP address that isn’t the same as the IP address of the primary virtual machine.
+- After failover the replica virtual machine might have an IP address that isn't the same as the IP address of the primary virtual machine.
 - Virtual machines will update the DNS server that they are using after they start.
 DNS entries typically have to be changed or flushed throughout the network, and cached entries in network tables have to be updated or flushed, so it is not uncommon to be faced with downtime while these state changes take place.
 This can be mitigated by:

 	- Using low TTL values for intranet applications.